rootVIII/s3zilla/README.md

 <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html">
     documentation
 </a>
-for setting up your API keys, especially the <i>Configuration Settings and Precedence</i> section <br>
+for setting up your S3 API keys, especially the <i>Configuration Settings and Precedence</i> section.<br>
-(I prefer environment variables).
+I prefer using environment variables although you may also use the credentials file as well.<br>
+Neither one requires any changes in the code.
+Simply set your API keys and start using the program.
 <br><br>
 If you attempt to upload a <b>directory</b> to a selected bucket, it will be converted into a compressed .zip format prior to upload.